Have your 23andMe DNA Data? Test for autism genetic variants with the Gene Health Report. Learn more:

 Even though the genetic testing for ASD continues, the results we have obtained so far help divide autism and ASD into different categories, leading to each condition and disorder being diagnosed and managed differently.

-Some studies done using Google's Life Sciences Division revealed that there were some other causes, apart from genetic mutations, that were responsible or may be associated with ASD and autism.
-These include chromosomal abnormalities and gene deletions.
-It is also relieving to know that scientists are confident to devise medications against 80% of these 61 genetic mutations.
+There are many genetic causes of autism, including chromosomal abnormalities and gene deletions.
+But it is also relieving to know that scientists are confident to devise medications against 80% of these 61 genetic mutations.

 Some genetic mutations coexisted with other comorbidities and conditions like seizures and diabetes.
 It is also interesting to note that these genetic variations always occur along with other connected genetic mutations and not in isolation.